Medicaid eligibility requirements

 States design their own Medicaid programs within federal minimums.
 A person who qualifies in one state may not qualify in another — not just because of expansion status, but because of different income limits for specific groups, optional categories each state covers, and different managed care arrangements.

-NC Medicaid completed its expansion in December 2023.
+North Carolina completed its Medicaid expansion in December 2023.
 Louisiana expanded in 2016.
 Florida remains a non-expansion state as of mid-2026.
 These differences are not administrative quirks — they translate directly to whether millions of people have coverage at all.
 Some states use Medicaid managed care through private insurance companies; others use traditional fee-for-service.
 Federal minimum benefits apply in both cases.